 Testing for Vitamin and Mineral Deficiency

 We visited a Holistic MD to see what else we could learn about this puzzle.
 And boy did we learn a lot.
 He ran more blood tests and also hair analysis tests.
-A hair analysis is possibly a more accurate way to determine vitamin and mineral deficiency.
+A hair analysis is one way to determine vitamin and mineral deficiency.
 It looks at the record of what your body has been laying down for the past few months.
-Where as a blood test just shows what vitamins and minerals are currently circulating in your blood.
+Where as a blood test shows what vitamins and minerals are currently circulating in your blood.
 Hair analysis also checks for heavy metal toxins.
+However it’s not entirely accurate.
+For example, if you’ve just colored your hair or spent time in a smoke-filled room, your hair will absorb those toxins and they will show up in a hair test.
+Thankfully I love my naturally gray hair, and we don’t hang around smokers.

 Between the blood tests and hair analysis tests, we found that we were both quite deficient in several key nutrients, including: minerals, trace minerals, a couple of vitamins, and hormones.
 Kirk was very low in Vitamin B-9 (folate.)
 And we were both very low in: